fametrano/fametrano.github.io/about.md

 [Digital Gold Institute](http://www.dgi.io),
 Ferdinando Ametrano teaches
-"[Bitcoin and Blockchain Technology]({{ site.baseurl }}/bbt/)" at Politecnico di Milano and Milano-Bicocca University.
+"[Bitcoin and Blockchain Technology]({{ site.baseurl }}/bbt/)" at Politecnico di Milano and University of Milano Bicocca.
 Former [Head of Blockchain and Virtual Currencies](https://goo.gl/QdDTuN) in Intesa Sanpaolo bank, he has been Planning Committee member of the [Scaling Bitcoin Conference](https://scalingbitcoin.org/)